charlielobster/CFD_MD_AI_Project_2025/drilldowns/Docker.md

 This drill-down assumes completion of this <a href=../milestones/RunDockerImage.md>milestone</a>.

 Docker is used for running a virtual machine (vm) inside a host.
 In Docker, the vm is created from an `image`, which acts like a recipe.
 Once instantiated, the vm instance is referred to as a `container`.
 Unless a shared folder is specified, any changes done locally within in the container will be lost, unless the container is first saved back into an image.
-Therefore, an important best practice is to keep data in a shared folder passed to the container.
+An important best practice is therefore to keep data in a shared folder passed to the container.

 ## Basic Operations